pcarbo/genetic-data-analysis-rcc-1/episodes/01-setup.md

 this is not working on your computer, and alternative (for the *midway* cluster only) is [ThinLinc](http://rcc.uchicago.edu/docs/connecting/index.html#connecting-with-thinlinc).

-Once you have successfully completed all these steps, you are ready to move on to [Episode 2](02-pca.md).
+:white_check_mark: Once you have successfully completed all these steps, you are ready to move on to [Episode 2](02-pca.md).